beedawn/pythonOCR/readme.md

 Install the C++ Desktop

+# Usage
 Run Your Script:
 With all the dependencies installed, you can now run your Python script.
 Open a command prompt, navigate to the directory where your script is located, and execute it using the following command:

+>python headless.py -p your_pdf_file.pdf

+If you'd like to specify output path:
->python your_script_name.py -p your_pdf_file.pdf
+>python headless.py -p your_pdf_file.pdf -o output_file_path

-Replace your_script_name.py with the actual name of your Python script and your_pdf_file.pdf with the path to the PDF file you want to process.
+# GUI
+If you'd like to use the GUI, run the following script:
+> python gui.py